adrianHards/learning-rails/git.md

 <br><br>

 #### RSpec
-`bundle exec rspec spec/models/filename_spec.rb` to run a specific file
+`bundle exec rspec spec/models/filename_spec.rb` to run a specific file <br>
+note, `bundle exec` will run specific versions of Ruby and gems that are specified in your application's Gemfile
 <br><br>